nistorsergiu2112/MyReads-app/README.md

-# MyReads app
+# iShelf app

-MyReads is a simple book management app.
+iShelf is a simple book management app.

 ## Instructions